TheBoredTeam/boring.notch/CONTRIBUTING.md

 Thank you for taking the time to contribute! ❤️

-By following these guidelines, you show consideration for the time and effort of the developers who maintain this open-source project.
-In turn, this makes it easier for us to engage with your issue, review your changes, and support you in finalizing your pull requests.
+These guidelines help streamline the contribution process for everyone involved.
+By following them, you'll make it easier for maintainers to review your work and collaborate with you effectively.

-There are many ways to contribute: creating tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code to be incorporated into Boring Notch itself.
+You can contribute in many ways: writing code, improving documentation, reporting bugs, requesting features, or creating tutorials and blog posts.
+Every contribution, large or small, helps make Boring Notch better.

 ## Table of Contents